philinew/philinew.github.io/README.md

 I am co-organizing the 7th edition of the Monash-Warwick-Zurich Text-As-Data Workshop, together with [Elliott Ash](https://elliottash.com/) and [Sascha O. Becker](http://www.sobecker.de/).

 We welcome submissions from all institutions and all fields in social science and data science using text, audio, images, or other unstructured data.
 You can submit full papers and extended abstracts.
-Please submit [here.](https://forms.gle/PNfAi6uNzUtehs6o6)
+Please submit [here](https://forms.gle/PNfAi6uNzUtehs6o6) until February 23rd.

 ### Research